-^{} As part of Governmental Accounting Standards Board Statement No. 54, "Fund Balance Reporting", certain funds that are legally budgeted in separate special revenue funds are considered part of the General Fund on a cash basis.
-This includes the Park Operating Fund and the Solid Waste Fund.
+As part of Governmental Accounting Standards Board Statement No. 54, "Fund Balance Reporting", certain funds that are legally budgeted in separate special revenue funds are considered part of the General Fund on a cash basis.
+This includes the Park Operating Fund, Solid Waste Fund and Mayor's Court Fund.